-Professor of Art
+Professor of Art (Animation)

-Tan is a co-director and professor of art at Rutgers University-Camden.
+Tan is a professor and head of the animation program at Rutgers University-Camden.
 He has served as a core board member of the Digital Art Committee and as a juror for the digital art gallery at SIGGRAPH.
-He was also one of the activists during the ’85 Art Movement of China.
-Since transferring to the field of digital art, he has pioneered the “Digital-Primitive” and “Digital Nature” concepts, which has won great acclaim and a number of awards from both American and international art scenes.
+He was also one of the activists during the ’85 art trend of China.
+He has previously worked as an art director, animator, graphic designer, and executive art editor at local and worldwide industries.